matthewjhenry/matthewjhenry.github.io/_pages/about.md

 # Work in progress

 **Henry, M.**, E. Bednarz, J. Haywood, and D.MacMartin : How Does the Latitude of Stratospheric Aerosol Injection Affect the Climate in UKESM1?
-[10-min presentation](https://youtu.be/_wlVsE3XQLE), pre-print coming soon.
+[10-min presentation](https://youtu.be/_wlVsE3XQLE) and [pre-print](https://egusphere.copernicus.org/preprints/2024/egusphere-2024-1565/).

 **Henry, M.**, H. Hirasawa, J. Haywood, and P. Rasch : Sea-Salt Injection to Cool the Arctic : an Earth System Model Comparison.

-Jordan, G. and **M. Henry** : Effect of IMO2020 regulations on climate in UKESM1.
+Jordan, G. and **M. Henry** : IMO2020 Regulations Accelerate Global Warming by up to 3 Years in UKESM1.
+Submitted, preprint coming soon.
 <br/>